 In June 2015, for example, the online brand protection firm NetNames revealed that counterfeiters were selling fake versions of Benefit and MAC cosmetics, including products such as mascara and bronzer.

-In fact, there were 4,700 fake versions of MAC products found in the U.K alone, and some of them contained almost twenty times the legally permitted levels of lead.
+In fact, 4,700 fake versions of MAC products were found in the U.K. alone, and some of them contained almost twenty times the legally permitted levels of lead.
 Thus, these products, which many customers believed were genuine MAC cosmetics, presented a serious health and safety risk for the public.
-Naturally, if customers can’t trust that the product they are purchasing is genuine, they simply won’t buy it.
-However, with enhanced security features, companies can significantly reduce these risk of counterfeiting and restore customer trust.
+Naturally, if customers can’t trust that the product they are purchasing is authentic, they won’t buy it.
+However, with enhanced security features, companies can significantly reduce these risks of counterfeiting and restore customer trust.

-How manufacturers can protect your brands with technology
+How manufacturers can protect their brands with technology

 Product authentication

 Products can be fitted with stronger label materials that will be resistant to tampering, thereby reducing the risk of counterfeiting.
 Brand owners can also track their units and their progression in the supply chain, making it easier to identify fraudulent activity and prevent the sale of counterfeited goods.
-With Optically Variable Devices (OVD), your labels cannot be redistributed through scanning or photocopying, which means criminals won’t be able to replicate for counterfeiting.
+With Optically Variable Devices (OVDs), your labels cannot be redistributed through scanning or photocopying, which means criminals cannot replicate them for counterfeiting purposes.

 Online protection

-When you use the latest online brand protection technology, your products will be under the watchful eye of an experienced professional team, who’ll look out for any suspicious activity and evaluate your risks by observing your distribution channels.
+When you utilize the latest online brand protection technology, your products will be under the watchful eye of an experienced professional team, who’ll monitor for any suspicious activity and assess your risks by examining your distribution channels.

 Secure tracking and monitoring

 Thanks to secure product tracking technology, you’ll know that your products are genuine and that they are in the right place.
 When you’re distributing your products to a global marketplace across many countries, it pays to be reassured.
-With online price monitoring, you’ll be able to pay closer attention to your e-commerce sales and ensure your prices are always competitive.
+With online price monitoring, you can pay closer attention to your e-commerce sales and ensure your prices are always competitive.

 Licensing